Ambre-io/sparkplugui/README.md

-## 3/ Stack: TypeScript, React, GraphQL
+## 3/ Stack: Tauri, Rust, TypeScript, React

 Thank you all for the beautiful technologies:
-- apollo
-- babel

 - body-parser
 - cors
 - electron